basab-gupta/basab-gupta/README.md

 <h1 align="center">Hi 👋, I'm Basab (She/her)</h1>

-- 🔭 I am currently working on my master's thesis at the Technical University of Munich.
+- 🔭 I am working on my master's thesis at the Technical University of Munich.
 In my thesis, I focus on using deep learning to denoise magnetic resonance spectra.
-- 🌱 I’m currently learning about about diffusion models.
-In particular, I am studying about Denoising Diffusion Probabilistic Models (DDPM) and am interested in applying DDPM to denoise spectroscopic data.
+- 🌱 I’m learning about diffusion models.
+In particular, I am studying about Denoising Diffusion Probabilistic Models (DDPM) and am interested in applying conditional DDPM to denoise spectroscopic data.
 This is a challenging task, but I am eager to see the results and understand the potential of DDPM in solving this problem.
-- Using the knowledge from my thesis, I am currently preparing a PR to include the Image Super-Resolution via Iterative Refinement paper in the HuggingFace diffusers research repository.
-This involves using Python, PyTorch, and the HuggingFace diffusers and accelerator library to implement and test the algorithms.
+- Using the knowledge from my thesis, I am currently working with @marc-gav to prepare a PR to include the implementation of [Image Super-Resolution via Iterative Refinement](https://iterative-refinement.github.io) in the [HuggingFace diffusers](https://github.com/huggingface/diffusers) research repository.

 - 📫 How to reach me: